Stackclash/5e-vault/5. Mechanics/Items/Trolls Snot Hhbh.md

 ## Effect:

-For 8 hours after using this herb, your hands exude a sticky substance that grants you advantage on Strength (Athletics) checks made to climb or grapple something, and you cannot be disarmed of an object in your hand involuntarily.
+For 8 hours after using this herb, your hands exude a sticky substance that grants you advantage on Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) checks made to climb or [[/5.
+Mechanics/Rules/Actions.md#grapple\|grapple]] something, and you cannot be disarmed of an object in your hand involuntarily.

 *Source: Hamund's Herbalism Handbook p.
 36*